Bellamalwa/Bellamalwa/README.md

 Welcome to My GitHub Profile! 🚀

 Hey there!
-I'm Kristabel, a passionate software developer and computer science student.
+I'm Kristabel, a passionate software developer and a computer science student.
 Here, you'll find my journey as I explore the fascinating world of software development and contribute to open source projects.